Aggregative Efficiency of Bayesian Learning in Networks: Generations Networks

+\begin{thm} Given any symmetric observation sets $(\Psi_{k})_{k}$ where every agent observes $d$ neighbors and every pair of agents in the same generation share $c$ common neighbors, aggregative efficiency is\footnote{In the case $d=1$ and $c=0$, we adopt the convention $0/0=0$.}

-with the convention $0/0=0.$ For $c\ge1,$ the number of signals aggregated per generation is strictly increasing in $d$ and strictly decreasing in $c$. \end{thm} Theorem \ref{thm:efficiency_dc} gives the exact aggregative efficiency for a broader class of generations networks and quantifies the information loss due to confounding.
-The interpretation of the comparative statics result is that more observations speed up the rate of learning per generation but more confounding slows it down, all else equal.
+The number of signals aggregated per generation asymptotically $(\lim_{i\to\infty}r_{i+K}-r_{i})$ is less than $2$.
+For $c\ge1,$ this number is strictly increasing in $d$ and strictly decreasing in $c$. \end{thm} Theorem \ref{thm:efficiency_dc} calculates the aggregative efficiency in any symmetric generations network in terms of the parameters $d$ and $c$.
+The expression on the right-hand side normalizes by the size of the generation $K,$ so the term in the parentheses provides a uniform learning-rate upper bound of two signals per generation across all symmetric networks (as $\frac{d^{2}-d}{d^{2}-d+c}\le1$).

+The interpretation of the comparative statics result in $d$ and $c$ is that more observations speed up the rate of learning per generation but more common neighbors slow it down by worsening confounding, all else equal.
 This result lets us compare learning dynamics across different symmetric networks characterized by different $(d,c)$ parameter pairs.
-Changing from one network to the other typically affects both $d$ and $c.$ Theorem \ref{thm:efficiency_dc} decomposes the repercussions of such changes on the per-generation learning rate into their effects on the two primitive network parameters that have monotonic influences on said rate.
+Changing from one network to another, we can change both $d$ and $c$ (along with the generation size $K$).
+Theorem \ref{thm:efficiency_dc} decomposes the repercussions of such changes on the \emph{per-generation} learning rate into their effects on the two primitive network parameters that have monotonic influences on said rate.